IPC::System::Simple - Run commands simply, with detailed diagnostics

 Your Path in perlsec for more information.

-command involves dark and
+Implementing the capture command involves dark and

 terrible magicks involving pipes, and one of them has sprung a leak.